ThomasProg/Algo-A-to-Z/content/Collisions/NarrowPhase/SAT/MinkowskiAndSAT/_index.en.md

 ## A different point of view

-We're doing the minkowski sum A - B.\
+We're doing the Minkowski sum A - B.\
 If the shapes are overlapping, it means that there is atleast 1 point both shapes are sharing.\
 In that case, for that point, A - B would return the origin, since the point from A and B would negate each other.\
-So if there is a collision, the origin should be inside the minkowski shape!\
+So if there is a collision, the origin should be inside the Minkowski shape!\
 However, that just delays the problem...

 \
-The minkowski shape is convex since both A and B are convex.\
+The Minkowski shape is convex since both A and B are convex.\
 A point is, in itself, convex.\
 Is there an algorithm capable of determining if there is a collision between 2 convex shapes?\
 Yes!!\